 Dipping a toe in the Cairngorms – a backpacking adventure in the Scottish mountains

 If you are looking for a chance to escape the office and find real remoteness in the UK, then the Cairngorms are calling!
 Few other places in Britain bring out that primal feeling of being alone in the wilderness more than these mountains.
-Alex recounts his experiences in October 2016.

 The Cairngorms was the last major mountainous area on the UK mainland that I hadn’t trekked.
 As it’s renowned as the toughest, I was incredibly excited to see what all the fuss was about.
 My friend Andrew was a novice trekker and had never wild camped before.
 He had asked me to plan an adventure: and where better or more remote than the Cairngorms?
 It was to be slightly challenging for a first-timer…